axllent/mailpit-website/content/docs/configuration/runtime-options.md

 {{< /option >}}

 {{< option flag="block-remote-css-and-fonts" env="MP_BLOCK_REMOTE_CSS_AND_FONTS" default="false" >}}
 Block all browser access to remote CSS and fonts imported via message stylesheets.
 Mailpit uses the HTTP Content Security Policy (CSP) method to block these.
-This does not block remote images or clicking on external link.
+This does not block remote images or clicking on external links.
 {{< /option >}}

 {{< option flag="enable-spamassassin" env="MP_ENABLE_SPAMASSASSIN" default="false" >}}